 Opinion: The Care Act cost conundrum

-The aim of the Act is simple and powerful – to keep people independent and healthy for as long as possible.
+The fundamental aim of the Care Act is as simple as it is powerful – to keep people independent and healthy for as long as possible.

 It prioritises outcomes rather than services, involves people in defining the outcomes that matter to them, provides integrated support and introduces duties to promote wellbeing and prevent or reduce need.